paulveillard/cybersecurity-iso-26262/README.md

 ### `What is Functional Safety?`

 Safety can be defined by referring to two existing safety standards:
 - **IEC 61508 (International Electrotechnical Commission (IEC), a functional safety standard for the general electronics market developed by the IEC.**

+  - ISO 26262 Definition:
+> Absence of unacceptable risk due to hazards caused by mal-functional behavior of electrical and/or electronic systems and the interactions of these systems

 - **ISO 26262 (IEC), a functional safety standard for automobiles from ISO.
 It has rapidly gaining acceptance as the guideline for the automotive engineer since its release.***

 - ISO 26262 Definition: